NAWL 2020-2021 Board of Directors

 Jennifer A. Champlin is an Associate General Counsel for EdwardJones in Saint Louis where she partners with company leaders to provide legal advice on all manner of employment issues.
 Prior to EdwardJones, Ms. Champlin was a Director of HR for Walmart U.S. supporting Merchandising advising business partners on HR issues including but not limited to performance management, talent planning, talent development, organizational effectiveness, and diversity & inclusion.
 Prior to taking on an HR role, Ms. Champlin was an attorney in the Walmart Legal Department supporting the company’s Foreign Corrupt Practices Act (“FCPA”) investigative efforts and before that, practiced employment law partnering with leaders to provide legal advice on employment issues and managing the defense of employment litigation and administrative charges nationwide for Sam’s Club.
 Before joining Walmart, Ms. Champlin was a litigator specializing in electronic discovery at Crowe & Dunlevy in Tulsa, Oklahoma and before that, in the Boston office of Nixon Peabody LLP on the white collar criminal defense team.
 Ms. Champlin is currently the Vice President of the National Association of Women Lawyers and has been actively involved in NAWL since 2010.
 She received the “Virginia S. Mueller Outstanding Member” Award from NAWL in 2013.
 Ms. Champlin has chaired NAWL's Membership Committee, served on NAWL’s Sponsorship Committee, co-chaired the 2015 Women’s Initiative Leadership Boot Camp, and has been part of the planning leadership teams for regional GCI programming in Minneapolis and Atlanta and several other NAWL programs.
 Ms. Champlin spends most of her free time cheering her children, Grant (10) and Mallory (7), on in a variety of pursuits, watching the Boston Red Sox or volunteering in a variety of alumnae roles for Alpha Chi Omega.
 She obtained her B.A. in English with honors from Oklahoma State University and her J.D. from Cornell Law School.

 DeAnna D. Allen is a Partner in Cooley LLP’s Washington, D.C. office.
 Her practice focuses on patent litigation and she counsels clients in a variety of areas such as telecommunications, semiconductors, computer related technologies, and biotechnology.
 Ms. Allen serves as Chair of the firm’s Diversity Committee.
 She also co-chairs the Programs Committee of the Intellectual Property Subsection of the ABA Section of Litigation, and she is a member of AIPLA and the National Bar Association.
 Ms. Allen previously served as in-house counsel to Burger King Brands and as a design engineer for Florida Power & Light.
 She has received multiple Benchmark Litigation recognitions.
 Ms. Allen has been listed as one of the “Most Powerful and Influential Women” in the Washington, D.C. area (National Diversity Council, 2010), and “Women Worth Watching®” (Profiles in Diversity Journal, 2015, 2009), and a member of the “Hot List” of “professional and entrepreneurial powerhouses under the age of 40” (Black Enterprise, 2007).
-In 2012–2013, she co-chaired NAWL’s Membership Committee and is currently the Board Liaison to NAWL’s Diversity Committee.
+In 2012–2013, she co-chaired NAWL’s Membership Committee and was a former Board Liaison to NAWL’s Diversity Committee.

 Peggy Steif Abram retired as of January 1, 2020, as a Partner in the Corporate and Securities Practice Group in the Minneapolis office of Faegre Drinker Biddle & Reath LLP.
 She advised clients on business matters, including corporate governance, compliance, Securities and Exchange Commission reporting, and major corporate transactions, and for several years provided general counsel services for a Minnesota-based global technology manufacturer.
 Ms. Abram was president of the Faegre Baker Daniels Foundation that funds social, cultural, and legal non-profit organizations, and chaired the firm’s Sponsorship Steering Group.
 She was a founding member of the firm’s Women’s Forum for Achievement, and a member of the Forum’s Leadership Council.
 Ms. Abram served on the national U.S. Law Firm Group Corporate and Securities Committee.
 She has been honored with a “Women in Business” Award from the Minneapolis/St. Paul Business Journal.
 Ms. Abram graduated summa cum laude from Carleton College, earned her M.A. from The University of Chicago Divinity School, and received her J.D. cum laude from Harvard Law School.
 She lives in Minneapolis and is the proud mother of two daughters.